No. 7 Terrapins win 6th straight, down No. 16 Buckeyes 76-74 - WHIZ News

 Maryland then held off a late push from Ohio State (23-6, 12-6), which tied it at 73 with over three minutes left.

-Meyer made a layup with 2:45 remaining to help Maryland regain the lead — an advantage the Terrapins wouldn’t relinquish as both teams went scoreless for the next two-plus minutes.
-Meyer missed a free throw, but made her second to make it 76-74 lead with 11 seconds left.
+Meyers made a layup with 2:45 remaining to help Maryland regain the lead — an advantage the Terrapins wouldn’t relinquish as both teams went scoreless for the next two-plus minutes.
+Meyers missed a free throw, but made her second to make it a 76-74 lead with 11 seconds left.

 Rikki Harris missed a pair of free throws with 10 seconds to go and the Buckeyes’ final shot went in after the buzzer had already signaled the finish.